pforret/jekyll.forret.com/_posts/2025/2025-10-26-mythical-agent-month.md

 * The organization is then committed to a production system built on a foundation of "vibe coded," un-architected, non-performant, and insecure code.
 * This is not technical debt; it is a _technical mortgage_ on a collapsing foundation.
 The "maintenance nightmare" begins immediately, and "code churn" skyrockets as human developers are forced to rewrite the AI's unmaintainable "patchwork of code" from scratch, while it is already in production.

-Brooks's advice must be elevated to strict policy: The AI-generated prototype is for learning, not shipping.
-The code is disposable; its true asset is the learning it produced.
+Brooks's advice must be elevated to strict policy: The AI-generated prototype is for learning, not shipping. **The code is disposable; its true asset is the learning it produced**.
 That learning should be captured as a formal specification, which is then handed to the "Surgical Team" to be built correctly.

 ### C. The Second-System Effect on Steroids